PrakatNeupane/git-actions-prakat/README.md

 Few js files\
 Write some functions\
 add eslint : run npx eslint --init\
+basic setup: javascript, airbnb, npm\
+let download complete\
 go to package.json and add to the scripts "lint": "eslint ."\
-basic setup: javascript, airbnb, npm\
+npm run lint\
+you will see some errors\
 Create repo with Github cli\
 you may need to first download the github cli and authorize\
 first github action - create .github folder / workflows/ ci.yaml\